Paradox Interactive: Growth as a publisher (2005–2015)

+On 17 December 2009, PI acquired AGEod which in turn became known as Paradox France as the company's French footprint.
+In 2012, then AGEod as Paradox France was split away again from Paradox Development Studio for working exclusively on games utilizing AGEod's own AGE-engine, with full autonomy.
+Development of AGEod's own successor Napoleon's Campaigns II to its own previous Napoleon's Campaigns (2007) was shifted from being partially helped developed by Paradox Development Studio to being solely developed by them, utilizing eventually the own in-house Clausewitz engine — The game later became known as Paradox' published own March of the Eagles.

-One of Paradox Interactive's more notable publishing deals was their agreement with Colossal Order in 2011 to publish their Cities in Motion transportation simulation game and later its sequel Cities in Motion 2.
+One of Paradox Interactive's more notable publishing deals was its agreement with Colossal Order in 2011 to publish its Cities in Motion transportation simulation game and later its sequel Cities in Motion 2.
 Colossal Order ultimately wanted to produce a city simulation game to challenge Electronic Arts SimCity series but Paradox had expressed concerns regarding the competition.
 However, after the release of the 2013 SimCity game and the poor reception it received due to a variety of gameplay changes and difficulties with online services required to play the game, Paradox greenlit Colossal Order for its city simulation game, Cities: Skylines, which was released in 2015 and has sold over 12 million copies by June 2022.

 Another collaboration for Paradox was with Obsidian Entertainment.
 Obsidian, having struggled financially, crowd-sourced the development of a new game, Pillars of Eternity, and entered into a publishing deal for it through Paradox.
-Obsidian published their next title, Tyranny through Paradox.
+Obsidian published its next title, Tyranny through Paradox.

 Paradox opened its second internal development studio, Paradox Arctic, located in Umeå, Sweden, formed from former members of EA DICE and Starbreeze Studios, in 2014.

 Going public (2016)

 In March 2016, CEO Fredrik Wester stated in an interview with Di Digital that Paradox Interactive had launched the IPO process.
-The company stated their intention to complete this process within a year, with the goal of spreading ownership between employees and players of their games and "looking for long-term owners who want to take part in the Paradox journey".
+The company stated its intention to complete this process within a year, with the goal of spreading ownership between employees and players of its games and "looking for long-term owners who want to take part in the Paradox journey".